 This is a commonly asked question I get from readers who are concerned about the “disappearance” of fire and sparkle from their diamond ring.
 First of all, you need to understand that the light source plays an important role in observing fire.

-The facets of a diamond act as a prism to refract light and split it into its spectral rainbow colors.
+The facets of a diamond act as a prism to refract light and split it into a spectrum of rainbow colors.
 A direct, concentrated source of light (e.g. LED) will allow the diamond to disperse it into visual colored flashes of light instead of a large, diffuse source of light (e.g. fluorescent tube).

-In the video below, I’ve compiled a video where you can see how the diamonds interact with light in different environments.
+In the video below, I’ve made a compilation where you can see how 3 diamonds interact with light in different environments.
 Even though these 3 diamonds all have super ideal cut quality, their performance can be suppressed in an environment with diffused lighting.

 Diamond brilliance vs scintillation vs fire seen in different lighting environments.